grafana/ibm-db2-prometheus-exporter/README.md

 **Note:** Whether or not the database is activated only affects DB2's ability to report metrics, it does not affect DB2's behavior as a database.

+The ibm-db2-exporter has been tested on Single Partition Db2,  limited testing on Logical DPF and should work Physical DPF  ( sharded DB2 ).
+DB2 Purescale no testing performed .
+The "example_partitioned_metrics.prom"   in the folder "collector/testdata/" shows "0+2" DB2 Logical DPF sample with 2 user defined Partition groups PG_ONE( Partition 0), PG_ALL ( Partition 2).
+The "single_metrics.prom is from"  in the folder "collector/testdata/" Single Partition Db2 with DB2 Sample database.
+The "example2_partitioned_metrics2.prom"   in the folder "collector/testdata/" shows "3" DB2 Logical DPF sample with no user defined Partition groups.

+Additionally, The least Db2 privileges required to run ibm-db2-exporter should look like this  -

+db2 grant connect on database to user prometheus;

+db2 grant execute on function SYSPROC.MON_GET_TRANSACTION_LOG to user prometheus;

+db2 grant execute on function SYSPROC.MON_GET_TABLESPACE to user prometheus;

+db2 grant execute on function SYSPROC.MON_GET_BUFFERPOOL to user prometheus;

+db2 grant execute on function SYSPROC.MON_GET_DATABASE to user prometheus;

+db2 grant execute on function SYSPROC.DB2_GET_INSTANCE_INFO to user prometheus;

+db2 grant select on table SYSCAT.TABLESPACES to user prometheus;

+db2 grant select on table SYSCAT.BUFFERPOOLS to user prometheus;

 ## Driver installation (optional)

 ```